 How do you know which franchise is right for you?
-With nearly 3,000 franchise brands available in 75 different industries, the choices can be mind-boggling.
+With nearly 3,400 franchise brands available in more than 200 different industry segments, the choices can be mind-boggling.

 First-time franchisees typically invest a significant portion of their net worth into their new business.
 They draw from their savings, retirement funds, home equity, and borrow from friends, relatives, and banks for their chance at the American Dream of working for themselves and taking control of their future.
 It's a huge commitment.
 For most, failure is not an option.

 One way to determine which franchise brand to choose is to answer a few fundamental questions: 1) What do you love?
 2) What are you willing to risk, and possibly lose?
 3) What are you willing to sacrifice to make your new venture succeed?

 When presented with a new idea, Dave Thomas, founder of the Wendy's hamburger chain, responded by asking what was the downside, the worst thing that could happen from acting on that "good idea."
 If he could live with that, he moved ahead.

 Once you choose a franchise, be prepared to make an all-out commitment to its success, including long hours and sleepless nights.
 That's where passion comes in.
 Granted, starting your own franchise business is about making money, but given a choice (and you have more than 3,000!), where would you rather spend your time: doing something you love, or slogging it out day after day at just-another-job?

 Your skills and experience are a key factor in determining the best brand for you.
 Are you a hands-on person, a doer?
 Or are you a manager who prefers to delegate?
 Do you like to work alone or with others as part of a team?
 Are you prepared to be a leader, telling others what to do and making all the major decisions every day?
 Can you handle the responsibility of meeting a payroll, of having others depend on you each week so they can pay their bills?
 And if you borrow money to get started, can you live with monthly loan payments hanging over your head?